 Stanford Comprehensive Epilepsy Program Adult Fellowship

 All fellows accepted through the NRMP match for epilepsy will be eligible for a second-year training pathway as mutually desired.
-Admission to the program exclusively for one year of CNP-EEG training is not routinely offered; this and other second year fellowship positions are not offered separately through the match process.
-Direct inquiries about CNP-EEG fellowships are only considered on a time frame of when such positions may become unreserved, ~6-11 months in advance, should current fellows choose a non-accredited second year.
+Admission to the program exclusively for one year of CNP-EEG training is not routinely offered; this and other second year fellowship positions our are reserved for first year fellows outside of the match process.
+Direct inquiries about CNP-EEG fellowships are only considered on a time frame of when such positions may become unreserved, ~6-11 months in advance, should current fellows all choose a non-accredited second year.

 Adult Fellowship Program